lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 that telemetry.

 ### The Quiet Tyranny Of Logging

+> COMMENT: When we move tracing over, we should also make the case here that
+> tracing and logging aren't really separate tools.

 Logging is one of the fundamental activities in programming, insofar as the first thing you learn how to program is an application that prints 'Hello,